 It gets higher web authority and popularity as search engines tend to attach a low value to free hosting.

 What are the negatives of a stand-alone website?

 If it is a totally independent blog / website, you’d need to invest in writing code, buying URL and hosting it.
 You’ll need to keep writing and tweaking the code as the technology changes.
 So, this route does not suit you if you don’t want to invest in programming and you yourself are not a programmer.
 Even if you or your programmer can design a good blog, you / he would need to be abreast of the emerging web-technologies.
 Chances are that what you / he invent is already available with Blogger, Wordpress, etc.

 If it is a blog with independent URL but uses tools of Blogger, etc, you will need to pay a small sum to the host for hosting the blog and using tools.
 You will also have to follow the terms of the host.
 It may sometimes not be painless to later on convert it into a big, multi-functional website since many of their resources will no longer be available to you.

-Is the effort and money worth spending if I have a personal, not commercial, blog?
+Is the effort and money worth spending on a domain name and/or hosting (if I have a personal, not commercial, blog)?

 Yes, if -

 - you want to maintain the blog on a long term.